FlorenceGalliers/C7082-assignment/README.md

 Machine learning approaches can be applied to these problems, in this analysis through the use of Convolutional Neural Networks (CNNs).
 CNNs are a type of neural network specific to image datasets and can be used for classification tasks.
 They allow the information an image contains to be inputted into a model, without the spatial features being lost which are critical for image recognition tasks.
 CNNs are made up of layers and end by applying a function to output a probability of the image being in each class.

 ### Objectives
-1. Train a deep learning image classification model that can identify between weed and crop plants.
+**1. Train a deep learning image classification model that can identify between weed and crop plants.**
-2. Improve the model accuracy by tuning the hyperparameters of the model and algorithm.
+**2. Improve the model accuracy by tuning the hyperparameters of the model and algorithm.**

 ## Methods